Pro–Republic of China sentiment: Japan (since 1945)

 In Japan, "pro-ROC" (親華派) is distinct from "pro-Taiwan" (親台派) because it supports the ROC and not Taiwan independence.
-Shortly after the Surrender of Japan, Chiang Kai-shek's mainland ROC government insisted on generous post-war action against Japan, and Chiang's anti-communist beliefs have traditionally led Japanese conservatives to view him positively.
+Shortly after the Surrender of Japan, Chiang Kai-shek's mainland ROC government adopted conciliatory post-war policies, such as waiving war reparations; see repaying malice with virtue.
+This stance, combined with Chiang's staunch anti-communist beliefs, has traditionally led Japanese conservatives to view him positively.
 Sankei president funded the construction of the Chiang Kai-shek Memorial Hall.

 The Japan–ROC Cooperation Committee (⽇華協⼒委員会; Nikka Kyōryoku Iinkai, JRCC) was established in 1957 with the support of the Republic of China government to promote political, economic, and cultural cooperation between Japan and Taiwan; it was associated with pro-ROC Liberal Democratic Party politicians.
+At the time, Japanese conservatives generally had figures in favor of the Taiwanese government led by Chiang Kai-shek in an anti-communist stance.
+Some former Japanese imperial army soldiers became military advisers to the Republic of China Armed Forces (see Baituan); In October 1949, when the People's Liberation Army (PLA) attempted to invade Kinmen, Hiroshi Nemoto and others from the former Japanese army operated and defeated the PLA.

 The ROC and Japan had established diplomatic relations until 1972.
 The World League for Freedom and Democracy, an international anti-communist organization founded by Chiang in 1952, featured Japanese ultranationalists such as Ryōichi Sasakawa and Yoshio Kodama.